 How To Treat An Infected Ear Piercing

-But if the infection is from a helix piercing on the cartilage, you should seek medical attention.
+If the infection is from a helix piercing on the cartilage, you should seek medical attention.
 When you get an infection there, it can be harder to self-treat.
 It’s best if you just head into the doctor to cover your bases instead.

-To treat a minor infection on your own, you should make sure to wash your hands thoroughly before you touch the piercing site.
+To treat a minor ear piercing infection on your own, you should make sure to wash your hands thoroughly before you touch the piercing site.
 You don’t want to introduce any more dirt, germs or bacteria into the fold.

 When your piercing has been thoroughly cleaned and it comes time to dry the area off, you shouldn’t reach for your bath towel.
-There are two reasons those are off limits.
+There are two reasons those are off-limits.

 You may be tempted to rub other topical ingredients onto your infected area, like rubbing alcohol, antibiotic creams or hydrogen peroxide.
 You shouldn’t add those items though.
 They may be too drying or irritating for the skin.
 That can put the brakes on any healing that is occurring.

 Another thing you might be tempted to do is to take your piercing out.
-You may think this will help drain the pus out of the wound quicker.
-But that’s a big mistake.
+You may think this will help drain the pus out of the wound quicker, but that’s a big mistake.